pyx-industries/julee/docs/architecture/solutions/index.rst

         cli/
         worker/

-Each bounded context contains its own domain models, :doc:`use cases </architecture/clean_architecture/use_cases>`, and infrastructure — using Julee's vocabulary (:doc:`Repository </architecture/clean_architecture/repositories>`, :doc:`Service </architecture/clean_architecture/services>`, UseCase patterns) to express the specific concerns of that part of your business.
+Each accelerator contains its own domain models, :doc:`use cases </architecture/clean_architecture/use_cases>`, and infrastructure — using Julee's vocabulary (:doc:`Repository </architecture/clean_architecture/repositories>`, :doc:`Service </architecture/clean_architecture/services>`, UseCase patterns) to express the specific concerns of that part of your business.
+Use cases become :doc:`pipelines <pipelines>` when run with Temporal for durability and audit trails.

 Applications Adjacent to Contexts